ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Halo Blend Parameter
 ====================
 ``HALO_BLEND``: (Default: "10")
-   Number of cells to use for “blending” the external solution (obtained from the :term:`LBCs`) with the internal solution from the FV3LAM :term:`dycore`.
+   Number of cells to use for "blending" the external solution (obtained from the :term:`LBCs`) with the internal solution from the FV3LAM :term:`dycore`.
 Specifically, it refers to the number of rows into the computational domain that should be blended with the LBCs.
-Cells at which blending occurs are all within the boundary of the native grid; they don’t involve the 4 cells outside the boundary where the LBCs are specified (which is a different :term:`halo`).
+Cells at which blending occurs are all within the boundary of the native grid; they don't involve the 4 cells outside the boundary where the LBCs are specified (which is a different :term:`halo`).
 Blending is necessary to smooth out waves generated due to mismatch between the external and internal solutions.
 To shut :term:`halo` blending off, set this to zero.

 FVCOM Parameter